Globe Telecom: History

 In 2017, Globe Telecom's CEO, Ernest Cu was named the CEO of the year by the World Communication Awards 2017.

 In 2018, Globe Telecom was selected as the best workplace in Asia by Malaysia-based " Asia Corporate Excellence & Sustainability Awards (ACES).". and the proposal to extend the internet in Europe was made.

 On December 14, 2018, Philippine President Rodrigo Duterte signed Republic Act No. 11151 which renewed Innove's legislative franchise for another 25 years.
 The law granted Innove a franchise to construct, establish, install, lease, co-use, purchase, operate and maintain all types of mobile and fixed wireless telecommunications, and use all the apparatus, conduits, appliances, receivers, transmitters, antennas, satellites and equipment necessary for the transmission/reception of data, messages, videos and signals, with the corresponding technological auxiliaries, facilities, distribution or relay stations, throughout the Philippines.

 On October 1, 2020, Globe Telecom launched GOMO PH, the country's first fully digital telco.

 In Opensignal's April report on internet speed contest, Dito Telecommunity outplaced Smart Communications and Globe Telecom in the first quarter, with a download speed of 32 Mbps.
 It is also now the fastest operator for 5G, averaging 302.9 Mbit/s as against Smart's 143.3 Mbit/s.
 In the reliability experience of subscribers, it further scored 835 out of 1,000 to breaking Smart's 771 and Globe's 748.

+On early February 2026, it launched a public offer for non-voting preferred shares for five and ten-year tenors.

+On May 26, 2026, it launched its own affordable subscription-based cloud storage service Globe Cloud, partnering with American-based technology company Synchronoss Technologies.